webpack/webpack.js.org/content/guides/code-splitting-libraries.md

 }
 ```

 Now run `webpack` on your application.
-Bundle inspection shows that `moment` code is present only in the vendor bundle.
+You'll see that the `main.[hashcode].js` has become much smaller!
+Bundle inspection shows that `moment` code is present only in the vendor bundle has been taken out of the `main` bundle.

 ## Implicit Common Vendor Chunk